FilippoPaganelli/Tablut-Challenge/README.md

 (defaults for timeout and serverIP are 60s and localhost respectively)

 ### - Server (*)
-The server manages the connection between white and black players, keeping an updated state version.
-Once a player sends its move to the server, it forwards the state to the other player waiting for its reply.
-In case any player doesn't answer in due time the former loses.
+The server manages the connection between white and black players, keeping an updated version of the state.
+Once a player sends its move to the server, it forwards the state to the opponent and waits for its reply.
+In case any of the players doesn't answer in due time, the former loses.

 ### - Installation on Ubuntu/Debian
 Run these commands: